 Degree value in dollars: It pays to be unpopular

-What's the value of your degree in dollars?
+What's the value of your on-campus or online college degree in dollars?
 Does your major matter?
 According to a recent study conducted by Georgetown's Center on Education and the Workforce, yes, your major matters—majorly.
 The study, which is based on newly-released 2009 Census Bureau data, ties salary data to undergraduate majors across a person's lifetime.
 And while it's no shock that bachelor's degree-holders earn more than those with only high school diplomas, the report shows that there's a huge income gap between the highest- and lowest-earning majors.
 Also surprising is the lack of correlation between the highest-earning majors and those majors that are the most popular.

 Is your major popular?
 Or is it a money-maker?
 Check out the below infographic to find out.